 Unintentional bias is the result of using a weaker study design (e.g., a case series or observational study), not designing a study well (e.g., using too low a dose of the comparator drug), or not executing the study well (e.g., making it possible for participants or researchers to determine to which group they are assigned).
 Intentional bias also exists.
 Examples of study techniques that are designed to make a favorable result for the study drug more likely include a run-in phase using the active drug to identify compliant patients who tolerate the drug; per protocol rather than intention-to-treat analysis; and intentionally choosing too low a dose of the comparator drug or choosing an ineffective comparator drug.

 Allocation concealment recently has been recognized as an important element of randomized controlled trial design.
 Allocation is concealed when neither the participants nor the researchers know or can predict to which group in a study (control or treatment) the patient is assigned.
 Allocation concealment takes place before the study begins, as patients are being assigned.
-Blinding—concealing the study group assignment from those participating in the study—occurs after the study begins.
+Blinding or masking—concealing the study group assignment from those participating in the study—occurs after the study begins.
 Blinding should involve the patient, the physicians caring for the patient, and the researcher.
 It is particularly important that the persons assessing outcomes also are blinded to the patient’s study group assignment.

-In a large study, a small difference may be statistically significant.
+In a large study, a small difference may be statistically significant but not necessarily clinically significant.
 For example, does a 1- or 2-point difference on a 100-point dementia scale matter to your patients?
 It is important to ask whether statistically significant differences also are clinically significant.
 Conversely, if a study finds no difference, it is important to ask whether it was large enough to detect a clinically important difference and if a difference actually existed.
 A study with too few patients is said to lack the power to detect a difference.

-Disease-oriented evidence (DOE) refers to the outcomes of studies that measure physiologic or surrogate markers of health.
+Disease-oriented evidence refers to the outcomes of studies that measure physiologic or surrogate markers of health.
 This would include things such as blood pressure, serum creatinine, glycohemoglobin, sensitivity and specificity, or peak flow.
 Improvements in these outcomes do not always lead to improvements in patient-oriented outcomes such as symptoms, morbidity, quality of life, or mortality.

 External validity is the extent to which results of a study can be generalized to other persons in other settings, with various conditions, especially "real world" circumstances.
 Internal validity is the extent to which a study measures what it is supposed to measure, and to which the results of a study can be attributed to the intervention of interest, rather than a flaw in the research design.
 In other words, the degree to which one can draw valid conclusions about the causal effects of one variable or another.